What is ISO 26262? Why is ISO 26262 needed?

-The ISO 26262 supports the whole product safety lifecycle: from management, development, production to service.
+ISO 26262 supports the whole product safety lifecycle: from management, development, and production to service.
 Throughout the development process, the standard covers all safety-related aspects on a very detailed level, including requirement specification, design, implementation, integration, verification, validation, configuration, production, services, operation and decommissioning.
 ISO 26262 also describes the framework for functional safety to assist the development of the safety-related system.

 For more information about this standard, check our guidelines to ISO 26262.

 What is the difference between IEC 61508 and ISO 26262?

 You can think of ISO 26262 as an adaptation of the IEC 61508 for automotive needs.
 IEC 61508 is related to any electronic or electrical system but can be applied in various industries.
 From this point of view, IEC 61508 is often recognised as a master functional safety standard.